lukemelnik/framermotiontut/README.md

 4. Use `<MotionConfig>` to apply settings to multiple elements

 5. Variants: you can define multiple actions and trigger them differently e.g. on hover vs tap or externally via button.

+6. Pass off animation control to another component with `const controls = useAnimationControls()` hook.
+You can then trigger it with an event handler function, inside using controls.start('animation-name')